therealprof/therealprof.github.io/content/blog/embedded-bridge-part2/index.md

 ## Higher level protocol

-At the higher level the `bridge-common` submodule provides serialisable enums which are turned into efficient binary code with the help of `serde` and [postcard].
+At the higher level the `bridge-common` submodule provides serializable enums which are turned into efficient binary code with the help of `serde` and [postcard].

 The enums are "task based", so each action which can be taken at a peripheral will receive their own enum.
-This includes intialisation, setting, clearing, sending and receiving per peripheral type.
+This includes initialization, setting, clearing, sending and receiving per peripheral type.

 By having `bridge-common` implemented as a `no_std` compatible module this can